licoffe/POE-sniper/README.md

 ### Releases

+__NEW!__ Try the online version of the tool with up to 20 filters: [http://poe-rates.com/live/](http://poe-rates.com/live/)

-You can grab the latest release [here](https://github.com/licoffe/POE-sniper/releases).
+or you can grab the latest release of the desktop version [here](https://github.com/licoffe/POE-sniper/releases).

 __Note for Linux users__: Make sure to install the [_xclip_](https://linux.die.net/man/1/xclip) clipboard manager to be able to copy whisper messages to the clipboard.